freemeson/specRelTrace/README.md

 ![moving cube](imageGlumpy.png?raw=true "Checkered cube moving with 0.5c, the others with 0.9c, 0.99, one at rest, two shperes moving in opposite directions and the camera is rotation around the origin")

 You can rotate the scene with a mouse drag.
 The relativistic Doppler effect shifts the light to ultraviolet (UV) or infrared range, with a non-static visual effect.
+The camera rotates around and points to a single point, above the stationary cube on the black and white plane.
+The required Lorentz boost rotates and distorts tthe view, this is the relativistic aberration.

 ## A fallback renderer in pure python